-- Maintain a critical style and develop an informed response. - Use textual references, including quotations, to support and illustrate interpretations. - AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate. - AO3: Show understanding of the relationships between texts and the contexts in which they were written. - AO4: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.
+- Maintain a critical style and develop an informed response. - Use textual references, including quotations, to support and illustrate interpretations.

+AO2: Analyse the language, form and structure used by a writer to create meanings and effects, using relevant subject terminology where appropriate.

+AO3: Show understanding of the relationships between texts and the contexts in which they were written.

+AO4: Use a range of vocabulary and sentence structures for clarity, purpose and effect, with accurate spelling and punctuation.

-Examination Papers % of GCSE Details Paper 1: Shakespeare and the 19th century novel 40% 64 marks in total Section A Shakespeare: 34 marks (including 4 marks for AO4) Section B 19th century novel: 30 marks Paper 2: Modern texts and poetry 60% 96 marks in total Section A Modern texts: 34 marks (including 4 marks for AO4) Section B Poetry: (compare/contrast 2 poems) 30 marks Section C Unseen poetry: analyse an unseen poem 24 marks Then compare/contrast with 2nd unseen poem 8 marks
+Examination Papers % of GCSE Details Paper 1: Shakespeare and the 19th century novel 40% 64 marks in total Section A Shakespeare: 34 marks (including 4 marks for AO4) Section B 19th century novel: 30 marks Paper 2: Modern texts and poetry 60% 96 marks in total Section A Modern texts: 34 marks (including 4 marks for AO4) Section B Poetry: (compare/contrast 2 poems) 30 marks Section C Unseen poetry: Students answer one question on an unseen poem (longer answer) and then answer a comparative question on both unseen poems (shorter answer).